ChesterJFGould/Jarrange/Main.md

 reify env obj = Just obj
 ```

+`reify` is much simpler than the `match` function.
+We just traverse the
+given JSON value (which is the right side of a rule) and replace all the
+variables it contains with the value in the given environment.
+This
+function returns a maybe value because technically we might encounter a
+variable that is not bound, however this shouldn't ever happen.

 ```haskell
 rearrange :: [Rule] -> JSON -> JSON
 rearrange [] obj = obj